Pingplotter is a powerful monitoring and diagnostic tool for your network.

 - Communication uses TCP port 9636 only

 In order to evaluate network performance, PingPlotter collects data about your network’s performance and displays it in a graphical format.
-No doubt, it is one of the popular network monitoring tools but has certain limitations.
-Outdated graphics, no map interface, and limited features are a few limitations due to which organizations look for its alternatives.
-When selecting Pingplotter Alternative Tools make sure you follow our shared methodology:
+No doubt, it is one of the most popular network monitoring tools but has certain limitations.
+Outdated graphics, no map interface, and limited features are a few drawbacks which could lead organizations to look for its alternatives.
+When selecting PingPlotter alternatives, make sure you follow our shared methodology:

-- Make sure it has all the features supported by PingPlotter or more than it
+- All the features supported by PingPlotter or more

-- Does it offer a user-friendly interface with illustrative graphics that display real-time results?
+- User-friendly interface with illustrative graphics that display real-time results

 Let’s take a look at each of these tools in depth and have a look at their interfaces as well below.